gitkraken/gk-dev-docs/gk-dev/gk-dev-account.md

 ---
 title: Manage Your GitKraken Account
 description: Set up and manage your GitKraken account used across GitKraken Desktop, GitLens, CLI, and more.
-Learn how to log in, personalize your profile, and delete your account.
+Learn how to log in, personalize your profile, track your AI usage, and delete your account.
 product: "GitKraken.dev"
 content_type: "how-to"
 audience: "all"
 plan_required: "all"
 status: "GA"
-last_verified: "2026-03"
+last_verified: "2026-04"
 taxonomy:
     category: gk-dev
 ---

-<kbd>Last updated: March 2026</kbd>
+<kbd>Last updated: April 2026</kbd>

 Your GitKraken account provides access to all GitKraken products and services, including GitKraken Desktop, GitLens, CLI, and GitKraken.dev.
 Use it to manage your identity, license, and preferences from a single dashboard.
 Creating a GitKraken account is free.
 Your license tier (Community, Pro, Advanced, Business, or Enterprise) is determined by your organization's subscription, not by the account itself.